 Student leaders played a vital role in analyzing school climate data and identifying areas of need.
-Their recommendations, including financial wellness, mental health support, transportation access, and enrichment opportunities such as arts, music, and field trips, provided valuable insights into the holistic needs of our student body.
+Their recommendations, including access to engaging and relevant learning materials, financial wellness, mental health support, transportation access, and enrichment opportunities such as arts, music, and field trips, provided valuable insights into the holistic needs of our student body.
 Their advocacy ensured that student voices were central to the development of the LCAP goals - including input specific to the needs of Socioeconomically Disadvantaged students and providing motivation for program participation - key to the required actions supporting the Equity Multiplier.
+(Goal 1; Actions 1.1, 1.2, 1.5, 1.7, 1.8)